netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Link**: General term that refers to "inter-AS links" and "intra-AS links".

-**MAC**: Message Authentication Code.
-In the rest of this document, "MAC" always refers to "Message Authentication Code" and never to "Medium Access Control".
-When "Medium Access Control address" is implied, the phrase "Link Layer Address" is used.

-**Path Authorization**: A requirement for the data plane is that endpoints can only use paths that were constructed and authorized by ASes in the control plane.
-This property is called path authorization.
-The goal of path authorization is to prevent endpoints from crafting Hop Fields (HFs) themselves, modifying HFs in authorized path segments, or combining HFs of different path segments.

-**Path**: Besides the 4-tuple of address/IP at each endpoint, the information includes a list of all traversed ASes and respective links between ASes, as well as metadata about ASes and links, such as MTU, bandwidth, latency, AS internal hopcount, or geolocation information.
+**Path**: Consists of a 4-tuple of address/IP at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.

 **Path metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
 Path metadata is authenticated wrt to owner of each link, but otherwise not verified.
+Path metadata includes data about ASes and links, such as MTU, bandwidth, latency, AS internal hopcount, or geolocation information.

 **SCMP**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
 This is described in {{SCION-CP}}.